How much do I need to retire

 How to pick a set percentage and save for your retirement

 Experts say you should plan to save at least 10% of your income, although today 15% is probably a better number, especially if you’re over the age of 40.
-Remember, the earlier you start, the bigger your nest egg gets.
+Remember, the earlier you start, the bigger your nest egg gets and the more time your money has to harness the power of compounding.

 Planning for retirement is just one part of building a solid financial blueprint.
 Your financial plan needs to go beyond “how much do I need to retire?” – figure out what you’ll need well in advance and you can anticipate, not react, to what life throws your way.
 Learn more about creating a financial blueprint that will guide you beyond financial independence toward true financial freedom.